masayukig/debconf/cfp.rst

 idea
 ----

-* Debian on Small Cheap Personal Cloud
+* Building a Small Cheap Personal Cloud
+Who is my audience?
+What will they get out of it?
+What will you cover?

 LICENSE